 Bring Your Account Balance Positive As Soon As Possible

-- If possible, you may consider borrowing the money from someone to bring your account into the positive as quickly as possible and avoid more overdraft fees.
+If possible, you may consider borrowing the money from a friend or family member to bring your account into the positive as quickly as possible and avoid more overdraft fees.

-- Communication with your bank is the best way to deal with the problem and find possible solutions.
+Direct, polite communication with your bank is the best way to deal with the problem and find a possible solution.